spyking-circus/spyking-circus/docs_sphinx/code/config.rst

     * ``matched-filter`` If activated, the code will detect smaller spikes by using matched filtering
     * ``matched_thresh`` During matched filtering, the detection threshold
     * ``alignment`` By default, during clustering, the waveforms are realigned by oversampling at 5 times the sampling rate and using bicubic spline interpolation
+    * ``isolation`` When waveforms/snippets are extracted, rejet obvious mixtures to enhance the clustering

 Filtering
 ---------